Ferry from Valencia to Ibiza

 Here are some top travel tips for your trip from Valencia to Ibiza:

-• The port of Valencia can get quite busy in the summer, so we suggest you arrive at least 45 min in advance.
-If you are traveling with your vehicle, it's best to be there 1.5 hr ahead of departure for a smooth boarding.
+• The port of Valencia can get quite busy in the summer, so we suggest you arrive at least 1.5 hr in advance, especially if you are traveling with your vehicle.

 • As the ferries to Ibiza generally travel overnight, we recommend booking a cabin for greater privacy and comfort.
 Alternatively, you can also book a reclining seat or a seat in the business lounge.